Choose to #OptOutside on Black Friday

 Portland’s Best Urban Parks

 My personal favorite is Powell Butte Nature Park.
-It has expansive trails, panoramic views, an interpretive center.
+It has expansive trails, panoramic views and an interpretive center.
 Best of all, it is accessible to everyone with well maintained paths, some are event paved.

 There are so many places to visit that are much better than the inside of a retail store.